NadiaDelia/SexualisierteGewalt.vue/README.md

 ---

 ## Live Demo
-View the live visualization at: [Coming Soon]
+View the live visualization at: [https://sexualisiertegewalt.ch/]

 ---